- Ralf Gyllenhammar - vocals, guitar

 9. Under The Radar

-“Testosterone” is the ninth studio album by Swedish heavy metal band MUSTASCH.
+“Testosterone” is the eight studio album by Swedish heavy metal band MUSTASCH.

 Released in September 2015 by Gain / Sony Music.